jasonhargrove/jasonhargrove/buildlab/README.md

 Lab modules are controlled within the code itself.
 Uncomment or comment as needed, the console will indicate the status.

+In normal workflow I am running labs directly or via the npm scripts in the package.json file.

 #### Run only the content job

 To see content changes during development, after changing the root `README`, run this job: